Cyber Cypher research

 To find the studio: proceed to the intersection of McMillan Street and 8th Street, then look for a door at ground level (not up the stairs) on the north end of the Couch building, facing 8th Street.
 On GoogleMaps, the entrance door is here.

-Rights, IP, and Compensation
+Rights and IP Compensation

 As participants in research, you have rights.
 The Georgia Tech Institutional Review Board oversees all our research, and has deemed this study minimal risk.